tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 #> 5 <split [5698/2088]> Bootstrap5 <tibble [2 × 4]> <tibble [0 × 1]> <tibble [1 ×…
 ```

-Note that there is a `.extracts` column in the results.
-This object contains the results of our `get_lm_coefs()` function.
+Note that there is a `.extracts` column in our resampling results.
+This object contains the output of our `get_lm_coefs()` function for each resample.
 The structure of the elements of this column is a little complex.
-Let's look at the first element (which corresponds to the first resample):
+Let's start by looking at the first element (which corresponds to the first resample):